leta199/SQL-Trading-Analytics/README.md

 # SQL-Trading-Analytics
 In the world of stock holdings, tracking information about these holders is off paramount importance.
-We can keep track of all of the trasnactions, current holdings, ratings etc in connected databases and we can xtract useful information from them using SQL queries.
+We can keep track of all of the transactions, current holdings, ratings etc in connected databases and we can extract useful information from them using SQL queries.
 We will aim to answer the following business questions using  SQL queries to gain insight into our customers.

 This repository aims to: